Yash-Kavaiya/CampusX-courses/Generative AI for Vision/Session 1 - introduction to GEN AI for Vision.md

-# Session 1 - Introduction to GEN AI for Vision
+# Session 1 - Introduction to GEN AI for Vision 🖼️

-### Course Objective
+## Course Objective 🎯

+This session aims to provide a comprehensive introduction to Generative AI for vision tasks.
+By the end of this session, you'll have a solid understanding of:

-- Introduction to Generative Al.
+1. 🧠 Introduction to Generative Al.
-- Foundation of Image Representation.
+2. 🖼️ Foundation of Image Representation.
-- Diffusion Model Basics.
+3. 🌫️ Diffusion model concepts
-- Prompt Engineering for Images.
+4. 🗣️ Prompt engineering for images
-- Project.
+5. 🛠️ Hands-on project experience

 ### Agenda